AnhQuoc533/aws-ml-workflow/1-sagemaker/console-tutorial.md

 Wait for a few minutes to see if your processing job executed successfully or not.
 It it failed, click on its name, scroll down to *Monitoring* section, and select *View logs* to investigate the cause of failure.
 Once the issue is identified and fixed, try again with a new processing job.
 If it succeeded, you should be able to see the training set and testing set in your S3 bucket.
 <p align="center"><img src="img/view_logs.png" width="60%"></p>

-Your input data is now ready for use in training the model.
-Let's move to the next phase.
+Your input data is now ready for use in training.
+Let's move to the next section.

 ### Training jobs
 A training job in SageMaker AI is a managed execution of training a machine learning algorithm.
 You simply provide the dataset and configure the training job with the necessary parameters.
 SageMaker AI will take care of running the training process.
 When the job has completed, the resulting model artifact will be stored in the S3 location you specified.